 Profile: Stryker Corp (SYK.N)

 Stryker Corporation (Stryker), incorporated on February 20, 1946, is a medical technology company.
-Stryker offers a diverse array of medical technologies, including reconstructive, medical and surgical, and neurotechnology and spine products.
-The Company operates in three business segments: Reconstructive, MedSurg, and Neurotechnology and Spine.
-Its products include implants used in joint replacement, trauma, and spinal surgeries; surgical equipment and surgical navigation systems; endoscopic and communications systems; patient handling and emergency medical equipment, as well as other medical device products used in a variety of medical specialties.
-In the United States, its products are marketed directly to doctors, hospitals and other health-care facilities.
-Internationally, its products are sold in over 100 countries through Company-owned sales subsidiaries and branches, as well as third-party dealers and distributors.
-In April 2014, the Company acquired Berchtold Holding AG.
-Effective August 1, 2014, Stryker Corp acquired Small Bone Innovations Inc.
+The Company’s products include implants used in joint replacement and trauma surgeries; surgical equipment and surgical navigation systems; endoscopic and communications systems; patient handling and emergency medical equipment; neurosurgical, neurovascular and spinal devices; as well as other medical device products used in a variety of medical specialties.
+The Company’s products are marketed directly to doctors, hospitals and other healthcare facilities in the United States.
+Internationally, its products are sold in over 100 countries through company-owned sales subsidiaries and branches as well as third-party dealers and distributors.
+The Company segregates its reporting into three reportable business segments: Reconstructive, MedSurg, and Neurotechnology and Spine.

-The Company competes with Zimmer Holdings, Inc. (Zimmer), DePuy Synthes Company, Biomet, Inc. and Smith & Nephew plc.
+The Company competes with Zimmer Holdings, Inc. (Zimmer), Johnson & Johnson, Biomet, Inc. and Smith & Nephew plc.

-MedSurg products include surgical equipment and surgical navigation systems (Instruments); endoscopic and communications systems (Endoscopy); patient handling and emergency medical equipment (Medical); and reprocessed and remanufactured medical devices as well as other medical device products used in a variety of medical specialties.
-In 2012, the Company launched System 7, the next generation of heavy duty surgical power tools.
+The Company’s MedSurg products include surgical equipment and surgical navigation systems (Instruments); endoscopic and communications systems (Endoscopy); patient handling and emergency medical equipment (Medical), and reprocessed and remanufactured medical devices as well as other medical device products used in a variety of medical specialties.
+The Company launched System 7, the next generation of heavy duty surgical power tools in 2012.
 These tools are used in total joint procedures, such as hip and knee replacements, and offer the latest in advanced cutting technology.
-The Company also launched the 1488 HD 3-Chip Endoscopic Camera System, which utilizes advanced CMOS technology and optics to provide a clear bright image designed to enhance patient outcomes.
-In addition, the Company launched Power-LOADTM, its cot fastener system that lifts and lowers the cot into and out of ambulances, thereby reducing spinal loads and the risk of cumulative trauma injuries to emergency responders.
+It also launched the 1488 HD 3-Chip Endoscopic Camera System, which utilizes advanced CMOS technology and premium optics to provide a clear bright image designed to enhance patient outcomes and launched Power-LOADTM, its cot fastener system that lifts and lowers the cot into and out of ambulances, thereby reducing spinal loads and the risk of cumulative trauma injuries to emergency responders.

-The Company competes with Medtronic, Inc., Conmed Linvatec, Inc., Aesculap-Werke AG, Smith & Nephew Endoscopy, ConMed Linvatec, Inc., Arthrex, Inc., Karl Storz GmbH & Co., Olympus Optical Co.
+The Company competes with Zimmer, Medtronic, Inc., CONMED Corporation, B. Braun Melsungen AG, Smith & Nephew plc, Arthrex, Inc., Karl Storz GmbH & Co., Olympus Optical Co.
 Ltd., Hill-Rom Holdings, Inc. and Kinetic Concepts, Inc.

 Neurotechnology and Spine